-- Direct transmission between the two devices is only considered. - 3D distance is computed between devices. - PDR must be higher than 10% as computed for 100 packets. - Supporting live video and screen capture should be used to authenticate the record.
+- Direct transmission between the two devices is only considered. - 3D distance is computed between devices.
+You can get the elevation from this site. - PDR must be higher than 10% as computed for 100 packets. - Supporting live video and screen capture should be used to authenticate the record.

-You can use Cloud RF or Radio Mobile online service to obtain information on the elevation, Fresnel zone, and estimated path loss.
+You can use the Cloud RF online service to obtain information on the elevation, Fresnel zone, and estimated path loss.